List Of Best Places To Visit In Nyandarua County

 13. Olkalou Arboretum

-Kenya’s second and largest arboretum is a unique green space preserved and maintained as an urban forest that sits on 79 acres of land.
+Kenya’s second and largest arboretum is a unique green space preserved and maintained as an urban forest on 79 acres of land.
 It provides an ideal space for events of up to 1,000 people, such as picnics, jogging, walking, or unwinding.
-It is under continuous construction, aiming to offer solar-heated swimming pool services.
+The arboretum is under continuous construction and aims to offer solar-heated swimming pool services.
 The county government uses the vast land to hold athletics and other social events.

 14. Happy Valley Homes

 Happy Valley Homes are mansions where British aristocrats lived a glamorous yet scandalous lifestyle between the 1920s and 1930s.
-Their architectural designs, the stories of their occupants, and the colonial legacy make for unforgettable experiences for enthusiasts of history and lovers of nature.
+Their architectural designs, the stories of their occupants, and the colonial legacy make for unforgettable experiences for history enthusiasts and nature lovers.

 They are ideal investments for homestays, museums, and unique hotels.
 One of the homes in the area is Kipipiri House on the Kipipiri Golf Course.
-This 18-hole golf course comprises a floriculture farm offering diverse experiences to travellers and tourists.
+This 18-hole golf course comprises a floriculture farm offering diverse experiences to travelers.

 15. Sasumua Dam

-Sasumua Dam is found on the Sasumua stream (a tributary of the Chania River), near Njabini Township, south of the Aberdare Ranges.
-It’s one of the most scenic locations in Nyandarua, with the backdrop of the Aberdares.
+Sasumua Dam is located on the Sasumua Stream (a tributary of the Chania River) near Njabini Township, south of the Aberdare Ranges.
+It’s one of the most scenic locations in Nyandarua, with the Aberdares as the backdrop.
 It’s the perfect destination for picnics and nature walks.
-The dam is surrounded by Sasumua Forest and the trails through the forest are an additional adventure you can indulge in while there.
+Sasumua Forest surrounds the dam, and the trails through the forest provide an additional adventure.